celeron533/DicomGrep/README.md

 # DicomGrep

-A tool for searching Dicom files
+A tool for searching Dicom files.

+In "Just could use" state.
+Has tons of bugs.
+No warranty.